-On Thursday, January 24th, a heartwarming story played out on the side of I-495 in Maryland.
+On Thursday, January 24th, 2020 a heartwarming story played out on the side of I-495 in Maryland.
 Four-star general and former Secretary of State, Gen. Colin Powell, was on his way to an appointment at Walter Reed National Military Medical Center when he suffered a flat tire.
-General Powell began the process of changing his tire but before he could get the lug bolts removed in the cold weather a good Samaritan stopped to help.
+General Powell began the process of changing his tire but before he could get the lug bolts removed in the cold weather, a good Samaritan stopped to help.

 Anthony Maggert, a disabled Afghanistan war veteran, jumped straight into action, helping change the flat tire and asking only for a selfie with the General in return.

-“As the man got out of his car I could see that he had an artificial leg.
-He said he recognized me and wanted to help me.
+“As the man got out of his car, I could see that he had an artificial leg,” said Powell.
+“He said he recognized me and wanted to help me.
 We chatted and I learned that he lost his leg in Afghanistan when he worked over there as a civilian employee.
 He grabbed the lug wrench and finished the job as I put the tools away.
-Then we both hurriedly headed off to appointments at Walter Reed.
-I hadn’t gotten his name or address but he did ask for a ‘selfie.’”
+Then, we both hurriedly headed off to appointments at Walter Reed.
+I hadn’t gotten his name or address, but he did ask for a ‘selfie.’”

 “Thanks, Anthony.
 You touched my soul and reminded me about what this country is all about and why it is so great,” Powell wrote on Facebook.
 “Let’s stop screaming at each other.
 Let’s just take care of each other.
 You made my day.”

-“Gen. Powell, I hope I never forget today because I’ll never forget reading your books,” The message continued: “You were always an inspiration, a leader and statesman.
-After 33 years in the military you were the giant whose shoulders we stood upon to carry the torch to light the way and now it is tomorrow’s generation that must do the same.”
+“Gen. Powell, I hope I never forget today because I’ll never forget reading your books,” the message said.
+“You were always an inspiration, a leader and statesman.
+After 33 years in the military, you were the giant whose shoulders we stood upon to carry the torch to light the way and now it is tomorrow’s generation that must do the same.”